dmatsanganis/Software_Engineering_Assignment/UML Diagrams/Activity Diagrams/README.md

 # Activity Diagrams
+**_Activity Diagram_** is another important behavioral diagram in UML diagram to describe dynamic aspects of the system.
+**_Activity Diagram_** is essentially an advanced version of flow chart that modeling the flow from one _activity_ to another activity.

 ## What is Activity Diagram?

-Activity diagram is another important behavioral diagram in UML diagram to describe dynamic aspects of the system.
-Activity diagram is essentially an advanced version of flow chart that modeling the flow from one activity to another activity.
+The **_Unified Modeling Language_** includes several subsets of diagrams, including structure diagrams, interaction diagrams, and behavior diagrams.
+**_Activity Diagrams_**, along with use case and state machine diagrams, are considered behavior diagrams because they describe what must happen in the system being modeled.

+Stakeholders have many issues to manage, so it's important to communicate with clarity and brevity.
+**_Activity Diagrams_** help people on the business and development sides of an organization come together to understand the same process and behavior.